streamdp/homebrew-games/README.md

 # games

-Homebrew formula for installing Streamdp's games.
+Homebrew formula for installing streamdp's games.

 ## How To Use